Fix: Windows 10 do not Display Delete Confirmation Dialog

 3. Through Registry Editor

-Note: If you do not want to send the file/folder after deletion into Recycle Bin, you can use the shortcut, select the file, and from the keyboard, press the Shift + Delete keys.
+Note: If you do not want to send the file/folder after deletion into the Recycle Bin, you can use the shortcut, select the file, and from the keyboard, press the Shift + Delete keys.
 It will bypass the Recycle Bin, and the file/folder will be permanently deleted from your computer or laptop.

 How to enable the delete confirmation dialog in Windows 10 using Recycle Bin Properties?